mike-b-roberts/morePVs/morePVs_setup_instructions.md

 For `btm_i` : btm individual:  en has column for each unit, or if not, single 'cp' or 'total' column that is split equally

-For `btm_icp` : en has column for each unit and cp.
+For `btm_i_c` : en has column for each unit and cp.
 Or, single column: cp gets share according to load share; units get equal share of remainder

 For Shared btm inc cp:  `btm_s_c` A single `total` or 'cp' column that is split according to instantaneous load between all units AND cp